-- Some years, if you do not designate your choices during Open Enrollment, your current selections or Flexible Benefits Program Waiver may be canceled, and you may be enrolled in a medical plan by default. - In other years, your current health plan selections continue if you take no action, including a current Flexible Benefits Program Waiver.
+- Some years, if you do not designate your choices during Open Enrollment, your current selections or waiver may be canceled, and you may be enrolled in a medical plan by default. - In other years, your current health plan selections continue if you take no action.